bobmonsour/11tybundle.dev/content/blog/2024/11ty-bundle-28.md

 ---
 bundleIssue: 28
 eleventyComputed:
   title: "Issue {{ bundleIssue }} - TheJam.dev 2024 starts tomorrow!
-Exploring the Bounds of Jamstack (video)..A site with Eleventy themes...And 13 posts, and 4 sites to see. "
+Exploring the Bounds of Jamstack (video)..A site with Eleventy themes..."
   description: "Welcome to Issue {{ bundleIssue }} of the 11ty Bundle."
 date: 2024-01-23
 tags: